longhorn/website/content/docs/1.7.0/nodes-and-volumes/volumes/rwx-volumes.md

   ```
   In this example, RWX volumes provisioned with the specified StorageClass will be scheduled on nodes with the labels `label-key1:label-value1` and `label-key2:label-value2`.

-### Using `allowedTopologies`
+### `allowedTopologies`

-Longhorn converts the `storageClass.allowedTopologies` settings into affinity rules for the share manager pods of the RWX volumes.
-This ensures the pods are scheduled on nodes that meet the specified topological requirements, such as regions or zones, aligning with the RWX volume locality.
+Longhorn converts the `storageClass.allowedTopologies` settings into affinity rules for the Share Manager pods of the RWX volumes.
+This ensures that the pods are scheduled on nodes that meet the specified topological requirements (such as regions and zones) and align with the RWX volume locality.

   Example:
   ```